Snow makes for memorable 'slop fest' during 1 of the most famous bad-weather games in football history

 "We had ‘block right’ on and I was lined up one-on-one with their center," Jones said.
 "I just did a quick swim with him and I was able to get penetration and get my hands up [for the block].
 I thought the game was over with.
 Everybody was celebrating."

-As cameras swiveled to the joyous face of Cowboys owner Jerry Jones, Miami players circled around the snow-covered ball hopelessly.
-According to NFL rules, if no player touches the ball after a blocked kick, the play is officially ruled dead and the other team gains possession.
+As cameras swiveled to the joyous face of Dallas owner Jerry Jones, Miami players circled around the snow-covered ball hopelessly.
+According to professional football rules, if no player touches the ball after a blocked kick, the play is officially ruled dead and the other team gains possession.

 But as NBC cameras were capturing Aikman and Irvin embrace in celebration, fans at home saw Aikman's expression change to confusion, then disbelief.
 When contacted by AccuWeather, a representative for Aikman said the Hall of Fame quarterback was unavailable for comment about the infamous game.